"Until you have worked on something like this, you cannot know what a grill is."

 ~ Chef José Andrés

 Our Infierno grills came from an early collaboration with NYC's Chef Dan Barber, who asked us to create a true live-fire cooking system for his Blue Hill at Stone Barns.
 It took two years, many tests, failures and iterations, but what came out still stands as one of our proudest achievements.
-That Infierno 96, joined now by her larger (the 154 is pictured below) and smaller siblings, is a thrill for chef and guest alike.
+The infiernos that came of this teamwork are truly our ships of the line.

-The Infierno 154 grill is our largest creation so far, coming in at 154" wide, with five cooking stations.
+The Infierno 154 comes in at 154" wide, with five cooking stations.
 The first was built for Tom Colicchio's Beachcraft in Miami, a restaurant situated inside the 1 Hotel, focusing on sustainable seafood and high design.
 This Infierno has four crankwheel-adjustable grilling stations complimented by a center smoke station and plancha.
 Each side can take a full width rotisserie and both have overhead shelving for light smoking or resting.
 Higher above is our suspension rail, ready for hanging steaks, vegetables or any item that strikes a chef's fancy.
 She ships in two crates for load-in, and is NSF, CE and ETL/UL 2162 listed.
 Call or (855) 434-3473 or email email@example.com for drawings or quotes.

 The Grillworks Infierno 96